Op-Ed: Protecting vessels against phishing and malware intrusion

 So what steps can a maritime stakeholder take to gird its defenses against phishing emails and malware?

-- Focus on your people, like the captain in the Maersk Alabama case, who failed to discern the phishing email that sent the Babylon Sister into a crisis.
+- Focus on your people, like the captain who failed to discern the phishing email that sent the Babylon Sister into a crisis.
 The human element is the most important internal threat to a company’s cybersecurity.
 To meet this threat, employee cybersecurity training programs must be regular and effective and focused on phishing attacks and social engineering.
 Also, explore segmented system access, that is, allow only specifically authorized users access to certain parts of the system.
 Finally, know that cyber gangs are increasingly contacting rogue and disgruntled employees to help them carry out attacks.

 - Identify valuable data storage.
 Begin by inventorying your data to determine how you can protect it.
 Ask your IT department or IT services provider about segmenting access by implementing a pseudo-sensitive compartmented information access scheme.